|

 Why I Made a List of 100 Things That Make Me Happy?

-These 100 things that make me happy are like a big self-care hug- my personal happiness toolkit.
+These 100 things are like a big self-care hug- my personal happiness toolkit.
 It helps my mental health, and when I am feeling down, I look at this list for inspiration.

 Things That Make Me Happy List: